 - you have regularly re-enrolled for the duration of the course but have not passed any exams with credits or final evaluations with credits in a number of years equal to the normal duration of the course.

-- You are registered simultaneously on two or more courses at the same or different universities as this situation (at the current time) is prohibited by law.
+- You are registered simultaneously on two or more courses at the same or different universities as this situation (L.33/2022)

 Forfeiture does not apply when all exams for credit have been passed, with only the final exam remaining.